 A. Everyone who is planning to walk in the commencement ceremony must participate in the mandatory Commencement Rehearsal in the NPCC Gymnasium, usually one or two days before the ceremony*.
 It is important to attend the rehearsal to ensure that you understand how the graduation line-up and commencement ceremony will be conducted.

 *2015 GRADUATION REHEARSAL: TBA.

 Q. Will I receive my diploma at the commencement ceremony?

 A. No. Diplomas will be mailed to the diploma mailing address you indicated on your graduation application, or the mailing address on record.

 Q. When will I receive my diploma?

 A. Diplomas are mailed to students approximately 2 - 4 weeks after the expected graduation term.
-Although summer candidates are allowed to participate in the commencement ceremony, all requirements for the degree must be satisfied before the degree will be conferred; this usually happens after final grades are posted at the end of the summer term, in August.
+Although summer candidates are allowed to participate in the May commencement ceremony, all requirements for the degree must be satisfied before the degree will be conferred; this usually happens after final grades are posted at the end of the summer term, in August.
 Diplomas for Summer graduates will be mailed in late August - early September.

 Q. What if I haven't received my diploma and need proof that I graduated?